JonathanBuchner/JonathanBuchner/README.md

 ### Instructor & Technical PM *at Microsoft Leap*

 Microsoft Leap instructor for Software Engineering, Technical Program Management, and Product Management pathways.
 I prepare software engineer and PM apprentices for joining Microsoft teams.
 Microsoft Leap recruits, develops, and upskills unconventional talent for employability into the technology industry worldwide.

+#### *Project:* SWE and TPM Internal Pathways
+Lead the design, development, and instructed the first Microsoft Leap internal program which is a six month pathway for reskilling data center technicians to Software Engineer and Technical PM positions at Microsoft.

+#### *Project*: TPM & PM Curriculum
+Lead the development of the Leap Technical PM and Product manager curriculum for our classic four week classroom.

 ---